NCorvusH/About-me/README.md

   <img width="12" />
 </div>

-<p style="color: red;">My name is Norbert Harrow, also known as Corvus.
+<p>My name is Norbert Harrow, also known as Corvus.
 I am studying for a master´s degree in Game Design and Programming (Unity and Unreal Engine), a Backend (with DevOps) course.
 I am currently working as an illustrator (Digital Media).
 I am a resolutive, hard-working person with a keen eye for details.</p>
 <p>I am from the Scottish Highlands, and I am currently living in Huelva (Spain).</p>
 <p>One of my favourite mottos is "I am not phenomenally skilled, but phenomenally willed", and helped me greatly during my darkest times.</p>
 <br>